 HUS Program Faculty

-The Human Services program has three faculty members (one is also the department chair) and 10 adjunct faculty members.
+The Human Services program has four faculty members (one is also the department chair) and 10 adjunct faculty members.
 Many of the courses are seminar-like formats that include class discussions and experiential learning opportunities.
-The student to faculty ratio is no more than 25 to 1 in face-to-face classes and no more than 20:1 in online courses.
+The student to faculty ratio is no more than 25:1 in face-to-face classes and no more than 20:1 in online courses.
 Faculty ratings by students are very high for both full-time and part-time faculty.
 All of the faculty ratings are consistently above average or outstanding.

 HUS Advisory Board